khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Accessibility

 - Do not include nested or additional elements within a radio group.
-Nesting may prevent screen reader users from discovering a nested control.
+Nesting may prevent a screen reader user from discovering nested controls or content.

 <todo>Add additional accessibility specifications.</todo>